For Knee Problems please click here

 Boosting energy levels to counteract lethargy and encourage exercise

-Acupuncture & Chinese Herbs, Bowen Technique, Herbal Medicine, Homeopathy, Hypnotherapy, Massage, NLP, Schneider Self-Healing, and Shiatsu all work in different ways to boost energy levels.
+Acupuncture & Chinese Herbs, Herbal Medicine, Homeopathy, Hypnotherapy, and Massage, all work in different ways to boost energy levels.
 Please click on the therapies for further information about each.

 Releasing Tension which is inhibiting circulation

 Often it is important to look at the underlying causes of tension which cause muscles to tense thereby inhibiting blood circulation and preventing the body from healing itself.
 Exploring these underlying causes of tension can be done at depth through Core Process Psychotherapy or Life Tracking.
-A fair amount of discussion and exploration into lifestyle issues causing tensions occurs in sessions of Acupuncture, Bowen Technique, Herbal Medicine, Homeopathy, Hypnotherapy, and NLP.
-Bodywork in the form of Massage, Reiki, Reflexology, Craniosacral Therapy and Shiatsu all work to release tension in the body.
+A fair amount of discussion and exploration into lifestyle issues causing tensions occurs in sessions of Acupuncture, Herbal Medicine, and Hypnotherapy.
+Bodywork in the form of Massage, Reiki, Reflexology, and Craniosacral Therapy all work to release tension in the body.